-Mitad del Mundo is where you can find the main big monument and that big yellow line you can snap an equator selfie on top of, which supposedly marks the equator.
-Modern GPS technology has proven the monument and the line was actually erected a few hundred meters south of the actual equator.
+Mitad del Mundo is where you can find the main big monument and that big yellow line.
+It's here where you can snap an equator selfie on top of, which supposedly marks the equator.
+Modern GPS technology has proven the monument and the line was erected a few hundred meters south of the actual equator.
 Oops!
 But they haven’t changed the line, nor is there any mention of the inaccuracy at the famed monument.

 The monument here is the main tourist attraction, but there’s an entire “city” that surrounds the monument known as the Ciudad Mitad del Mundo (Middle of the World City).
 There’s loads of tourist shops, cafes, a planetarium, a train ride, and other little attractions.
 The ticket booth may try to sell you a more expensive ticket that includes many of these attractions but a simple $3.50 ticket will get you into the “city” and to the monument.

 The Museo Solar Intinan

 The Museo Solar Intinan is a lesser-visited attraction at the equator.
 Supposedly this is more accurately where the equator passes through, although even that is up for debate.
 Upon entering, you’re taken for a 45-minute tour of the outdoor museum to see kitschy exhibits that have nothing to do with the equator (a shrunken head, a preserved anaconda, etc.).

 Then it’s on to the main show: the equator.
 Here, your guide will lead you through a few funny “experiments,” that we were very skeptical of.
 For example, water is poured into sinks on each side of the equator to demonstrate the Coriolis Effect in which the rotation of the water changes.
 But we found the rotation to be due to the direction the water was poured, rather than by the Coriolis Effect.
 Watch closely!